 10. Affect and Effect

 This post wouldn’t be complete without this classic.
-Not a minute goes past without someone somewhere making this mistake.
+Not a minute goes by without someone somewhere making this mistake.

-Remember this: Affect is nearly always a verb, and effect is nearly always the noun.
+Remember this: affect is nearly always a verb, and effect is nearly always a noun.

 The true effects of LSD on the brain are unknown.

-The affect on my health after taking LSD has been rather negative.
+The effect on my health after taking LSD has been rather negative.

 11. Farther and Further

-This is another one of those tricky ones that writers tend to avoid because they simply don’t know which is suitable.
-Most end up sticking with further rightacross the board rather than making an appropriate distinction between the two.
+This is another tricky one that writers tend to avoid because they simply don’t know which word is suitable.
+Most end up sticking with further across the board rather than making an appropriate distinction between the two.

 If the distance is measurable, or referred to as such, use farther: